Tags

 By now I guess you can tell that Whose Hat Is That? is probably one play that is destined to never reach Broadway after they’ve taken it on the road to try out on unsuspecting locals in the sticks.

 Though they give it their all it’s just not a very good idea to start with (homicidal maniacs ranting on record rarely are), but I DO think it served a somewhat useful purpose in Brown’s budding career.
-Any actor, or any singer, needs to understand their own strengths and weaknesses as well as give audiences a chance to weigh in on what types of personas he should be inhabiting on record.
+Any singer needs to understand their own strengths and weaknesses as well as give audiences a chance to weigh in on what types of personas he should be inhabiting on record.
 You never know what will work and what you’ll feel comfortable doing until you try and if some turn out to be creative dead ends, well that’s okay too because you can cross that part off the list and move on to something else.

 So in that spirit as long as you think of this along the lines of an up and coming actor taking on a role for the experience alone and leave it at that it’ll be something you’ll tell your friends about seeing when the actor in question goes on to become a star… or is arrested for unspeakable domestic crimes, whichever comes first.